MarkNisarg/SE577-CourseProject/README.md

 1. Clone the repository `git clone https://github.com/MarkNisarg/SE577-CourseProject.git`
 2. Checkout to `proj-release-3` or `main` branch
-3. Navigate to the `server` directory and run `pip install -r requirements.txt` to install the necessary dependencies for the backend
+3. Navigate to the `server` directory and run `pip install -r requirements.txt` to install the necessary dependencies for the backend (For more information: Follow `README.md` of `server` directory)
-4. Navigate to the `client` directory and run `yarn` to install the necessary dependencies for the frontend
+5. Navigate to the `client` directory and run `yarn` to install the necessary dependencies for the frontend (For more information: Follow `README.md` of `client` directory)

 ## Usage